lerenn/code-manager/docs/features/011-implement-worktree-deletion.md

 - Parse `git worktree list` output to find worktree paths
 - Provide detailed error messages for debugging

-#### 2. WTM Package Implementation
+#### 2. CM Package Implementation
-The WTM package will implement the main entry point for worktree deletion:
+The CM package will implement the main entry point for worktree deletion:

 **Key Components**:
 - `DeleteWorkTree()`: Main entry point that detects mode and delegates to appropriate handler